 Incandescent light bulbs and a range of halogen light bulbs are being phased out from the Australian market, where an equivalent LED light bulb is available.

 LEDs are better value for money than incandescent and halogen light bulbs and can be used in the majority of existing fittings.
-LEDs use about 75% less energy than halogen light bulbs and last 5-10 times longer, greatly reducing replacement costs and the number of light bulbs ending up in landfill.
+LEDs use about 75% less energy than halogen light bulbs and last 5 to 10 times longer, greatly reducing replacement costs and the number of light bulbs ending up in landfill.

 The up-front cost of LEDs generally has a payback time of less than 1 year.